$b$-Hurwitz numbers from Whittaker vectors for $\mathcal{W}$-algebras

-Some of the main tools in understanding the structure of classical Hurwitz numbers are cut-and-join equations that determine $\HurGg$ uniquely.
-These equations can be obtained by interpreting Hurwitz numbers as factorizations of a permutation into transpositions, and by analyzing the effect of multiplying a permutation by a transposition, which either cuts a cycle into two new cycles, or joins two cycles into a new cycle.
-In classical examples where the weight $G(z)$ is relatively simple, one can understand these equations in terms of the Jucys--Murphy elements that further lead to methods employing the representation theory of the symmetric group and so-called semi-infinite wedge representations (see for instance~\cite{BorotDoKarevLewanskiMoskovsky2023} and references therein).
-Cut-and-join equations turned out to be crucial in proving various structural properties of Hurwitz numbers.
-They were used to prove the Eynard--Orantin topological recursion (discussed in more detail in \cref{sec:introTR}) for the classical \cite{BouchardMarino2008,EynardMulaseSafnuk2011}, the monotone \cite{GouldenGuayPaquetNovak2014,DoDyerMathews2017} and other models of Hurwitz numbers, polynomiality and ELSV-type formulas \cite{GouldenJacksonVakil2005,BorotDoKarevLewanskiMoskovsky2023}.
+One of the main tools in understanding the structure of classical Hurwitz numbers are cut-and-join equations that determine $\HurGg$ uniquely.
+In examples where the weight $G(z)$ is relatively simple, one can understand these equations in terms of the Jucys--Murphy elements that further lead to methods employing the representation theory of the symmetric group and so-called semi-infinite wedge representations (see for instance~\cite{BorotDoKarevLewanskiMoskovsky2023} and references therein).
+These techniques can then be used to prove various structural properties of Hurwitz numbers --- for instance, the Eynard--Orantin topological recursion \cite{EynardMulaseSafnuk2011,DoDyerMathews2017}, polynomiality and ELSV-type formulas \cite{GouldenJacksonVakil2005,BorotDoKarevLewanskiMoskovsky2023}.

-On the other hand, finding cut-and-join equations for the arbitrary $b$ requires new ideas due to the lack of an analogous combinatorial/representation theoretic interpretation.
-An approach based on the theory of Jack polynomials was proposed by Chapuy and the second author in~\cite{ChapuyDolega2022}, where they found a Lax structure that allowed them to obtain certain cut-and-join-type equations for $\tau_G^{(b)}$.
-These equations are of infinite degree unless $G(z)$ is a polynomial, which makes it difficult to extract some interesting information from them (extracing constraints that refine the cut-and-join-type equation is highly non-trivial even in the polynomial case, see \cite{BonzomNador2023} for the case of cubic polynomial weight).